 But according to a local guide who gave a talk to our group the island is very peaceful, with no strife between groups.
 We were there during the Muslim month of Ramadan, and the sounds of morning prayers coming across the water, and other festivities were interesting to experience.

 Most of the populous lives simply, in dirt floor huts and metal roofs.
 Clear lines of gender roles still seem dominant.
-Fishing in small outrigger canoes is common for men, as is subsistence agriculture, and the women of the area are known for high quality weaving.
+Fishing in small outrigger canoes is common for men, as is subsistence agriculture, and the women of the area are known for their high quality ikat weavings, which are available for purchase if you ask.
 The local populous are very kind people.
-There are few cars on the island, and if a family has motor transportation the majority use little motor bikes or scooters, with sometimes the entire family on it.
+There are cars on the island, and if a family has motor transportation the majority use little motor bikes or scooters, with sometimes the entire family on it.
 The roads are narrow, and traffic lanes seem only a vague suggestion.

 The vast majority of motor boats on the water are still made of wood, and are very long and skinny, with exceptionally loud, banging motors.
 Many fishermen still use outrigger canoes, paddled by hand, or occasionally a small motor.